satyam-is-pro/hianime-API/README.md

 ## ⚡ Web Scraping Status

-# update
-for fetch episodes list, servers and epsiodes please use this repo [this](https://github.com/yahyaMomin/getSources) becouse at current state BUN does not support brotlidecomprasion which is esential for live streaming

 ## Index

-# for use this api first you have to deploy this project on your server. than replace baseurl to your original server url
+## for use this api first you have to deploy this project on your server. than replace baseurl to your original server url

-# and replace this url `https://hianime-api-production.up.railway.app` with your baseurl
+## and replace this url `https://hianime-api-production.up.railway.app` with your baseurl

 ## <span id="hianime">hianime</span>